E2tenz/sneaker-resale-predictor/README.md

 # 👟 Sneaker Resale Price Prediction
 **A machine learning project to predict sneaker resale premiums using StockX sales data**

-> Built as part of a data science portfolio — with real domain knowledge from running an active resale operation (Urban Cage).
+> Built as part of a data science portfolio — with real domain knowledge from running an active resale operation StockX.

 ---